ankitbanshi/Authentication_Assignment/README.md

 - Protected API routes with authentication middleware
 - CORS enabled for cross-origin requests
 - Input validation on both frontend and backend

-## 📄 License

-This project is open source and available for portfolio use.

 ## 👤 Author